zhangxin511/platform-api-docs/funding/disbursements.rst

 Loan Purpose Options
 --------------------------

 This endpoint is used to get the loan purpose options specific to partner based on userId.
-The response contains list of loan purpose values available for partner.
+OPTIONS call will return documentation object of InitiateDisbursement with available HTTP options and list of LoanPurpose.

 ::